ToNyOyO/veeva-vault-package-maker-v2/README.md

 - Creates template thumb and poster images in the `previews` folder
 - Adds a Key Message LESS file for this page in `source`>`shared`>`less`>`keymessages` (also adds a link into `default.less`)
 - Inserts a method to capture menu interaction for the new keymessage (`app.js`) and you'll want to add a class to your menu link that matches the pattern `goTo-FilenameInCamelcase`
+- Adds the `goTo-FilenameInCamelcase` link into the `nav.html` partial for you.
+Nav highlighting is controlled by jQuery setting an `active` class for the current page (experimental!)

 ##### If this is the first Key Message this will also create some required files